kellenbarber/bigmac/README.md

 ## Installation & Usage
 Just run `npm install` to install dependencies.
 Run `npm run build && npm run start` on the first run to build & run the application.
 On subsequent occurrences you can just do `npm run start`.

-You can then visit the Big Mac app by navigating to `http://localhost:5000/`.
+You can then visit the Big Mac app by navigating to `http://localhost:5000/ `.

+*Note regarding VS Code and WSL*

+I developed this using VS Code on WSL.
+I occasionally had `EACCES` issues when installing npm packages - I think this is an issue with this specific combination of tools, but if you encounter it I was able to solve the problem by terminating VS Code.
+I promise I'm not installing anything weird - you can look at the `package.json`.

 ## Calculations
 I wasn't sure that I understood what the units in the provided price calculations represented since they didn't exactly match headers in the Big Mac csv data, and I don't have a good intuition for the prices of hamburgers in other countries.
 I went with the approach I did because the conversions approximately checked out when I compared them to the results I got at the [this website](https://fxtop.com/en/historical-currency-converter.php), and because the method was the same as what I was taught for converting units back in physics class.
 The results seem reasonable even if they're not always exactly what I would expect.